Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This can be resolved in a simple manner, by simply forgetting the established network and re-establish it later.

-This, of course, applies to Wireless network and the dedicated password appointed to it.
+This, of course, applies to the Wireless network and the dedicated password appointed to it.
 Here’s how to reset the troubling Wi-Fi network and resolve the issue at hand:

 - Click on the Wireless icon in the Taskbar’s Notification area.